rmartinho/flamingdangerzone/_posts/2012-05-30-type-traits-galore.markdown

 ---
 layout: post
-title: <type_traits> extended
+title: More <type_traits>
 ---

 The C++11 standard library provides us with several type traits, many of which need compiler magic and thus cannot be reproduced within the language.
 These type traits are very useful, but, at least for me, they still don't cover a lot of common uses.
-This article will cover some of these useful traits that are not found in the standard library.
-Many of them are purely conveniences to make template meta-programming constructs easier to build and/or read.
+This article will cover some useful traits that are not found in the standard library.

 ### Identity metafunction